bennjii/bfpmx/README.md

 preferably CMake v4.1.2.
 You'll also need python of a version above or equal to v3.9.

+We use clang tools version 21.
+As such, `clang-tidy-21`, `clang-format-21` and `clang-21` are the valid binaries for this program.
+Newer versions may work, however CI will run formatting against v21, so there may be discrepancies with differing versions.

 Make sure you have `clang`, `clang-tidy` and `clang++` on your path.